rabbitholiness/Bitcoin-Core-App/pages/milestones/1-4-create.md

 	height = 417
 %}

-After these steps, users are navigated to the [block clock]({{ '/block-clock/' | relative_url }}).
+After these steps, users are navigated to the [block status]({{ '/block-status/' | relative_url }}).
 If IBD already has occurred, users can immediately start using their new empty wallet.